NKAmapper/building2osm/README.md

 # building2osm
-Generates import files for OpenStreetMap with buliding footprints from Kartverket
+Generates import files for OpenStreetMap with buliding footprints from Kartverket.

+_Please note that the import plan has not yet been reviewed, so please do not import any buildings to OSM._

 #### Usage